 Some organisations may decide they want to delay when test results are visible on the patient record to allow themselves time to speak to the patient themselves.

-If you have a test result has been delayed, the time and date it will be available will be displayed so you know when to check back.
+If you have a test result that has been delayed, the time and date it will be available will be displayed so you know when to check back.
 PKB does not send an email when the result becomes available, so its important to remember when the result will become visible.